grafov/shift-shift/README.md

 What is it and why?
 ===================

-This utility allow you switch keyboard groups in X Window in the most ergonomic way (on my view of ergonomic UI :).
+This utility allows you switch keyboard groups in X Window in the most ergonomic way (on my view of ergonomic UI :).
 I think keys for switching keyboard layouts should be: